banner

 throughout society

-• but developed countries have not reduced emissions as promised and global emissions have actually increased
+• but developed countries have not reduced emissions as promised and the global total of CO2 emissions has actually increased

 • government actions are completely at variance with the speed of change needed